Why So Serious, Adam Cayton-Holland and Andy Juett?By John Wenzel | August 23rd, 2013 | No Comments »

 AJ: Those shows and the heritage of those shows, depending on what week it is, I think (audiences) know that the quality will be there.
 It’s more of a pull versus pushing people to go to these shows.

 ACH: Comedy Works is this jewel, so I think people just take it for granted in Denver.
 But in the same effect, it’s been good for us because it has trained the city to at least know of comedy as a thing you go out and do, and more often than not it’s a pretty damn funny thing.

-You’ve both been to some comedy festivals in the past, and Adam, you’ve specifically performed at probably a half dozen, at least.
-What things did you like from other fests that you drew from in setting up High Plains?
+You’ve both been to some comedy festivals in the past, and Adam, you’ve specifically performed at probably a half dozen.
+What things did you like from other fests that you used in setting up High Plains?

 AJ: Even comics from out of town want to be on the mic whenever they can.
-One thing we did want to emulate was Bridgetown’s comedy summer camp feel.
-You might do 10 or 20 minutes each night and be done, but then you’re going to hang out with their friends in a fun town an be a part of something really cool.
+One thing we did want to emulate was Bridgetown’s comedy summer-camp feel.
+You might do 10 or 20 minutes each night and be done, but then you’re going to hang out with their friends in a fun town and be a part of something really cool.